Atomicbeast101/jinux-discord/README.md

 python3 /path/to/Discord-JProject.py
 ```

-### Windows installation (coming soon)
+### Windows Installation

-1) Download latest Python version 3+: LINK_GOES_HERE, then double click on the .exe file to start the installation.
+1) Download latest Python version 3+: https://www.python.org/downloads/windows/, then double click on the .exe file to start the installation.

-2) Download latest Python pip version: LINK_GOES_HERE, then double click on the .exe file to start the installation.

-3) Open up the Command Prompt through Administrator mode.
+2) Open up the Command Prompt through Administrator mode.
 Click on start menu and type down 'cmd' and then right click on the Command Prompt and run it as Administrator.
 (Administrator mode is needed in order to do any installations through Python.)

-4) Run the command in Command Prompt to install the Discord Python API:
+3) Run the command in Command Prompt to install the Discord Python API:
 ```PowerShell
 python -m pip install discord.py
 ```

-5) Download the github files and export it to anywhere you want to store on your computer.
+4) Download the github files and export it to anywhere you want to store on your computer.

-7) Create a new application with the name of bot you want to appear on your server through https://discordapp.com/developers/applications/me
+5) Create a new application with the name of bot you want to appear on your server through https://discordapp.com/developers/applications/me

-8) After you get it created, you need to enable that app as a bot so this bot can perform the job.
+6) After you get it created, you need to enable that app as a bot so this bot can perform the job.

-9) Copy the token through clicking on 'click to reveal' link and paste it to the token variable in ClientID_TokenID.py Python script:
+7) Copy the token through clicking on 'click to reveal' link and paste it to the token variable in ClientID_TokenID.py Python script:
 ```Python
 TOKEN_ID = 'tokenidgoeshere...'
 ```

-10) Copy the Client ID and paste it to the CLIENT_ID variable in ClientID_TokenID.py Python script (Needed to allow bot to respond to @mentions):
+8) Copy the Client ID and paste it to the CLIENT_ID variable in ClientID_TokenID.py Python script (Needed to allow bot to respond to @mentions):
 ```Python
 CLIENT_ID = 'clientidgoeshere...'
 ```

-11) Now we need to register that app to a specific server so that way the bot can find it's path to your server.
+9) Now we need to register that app to a specific server so that way the bot can find it's path to your server.
 Copy the 18-digit code from Client ID and follow the URL (replace the YOUR_CLIENT_ID_HERE with the Client ID code):
 ```
 https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=0
 ```

-12) Run the script:
+10) Run the script:
 ```PowerShell
 python /path/to/Discord-JProject.py
 ```